 |Entire Place||A$368 / week|

-Does universities and colleges in Brisbane offer dorms?
+Does universities and colleges in Brisbane offer student apartments?

 Yes.
 Many universities and vocational institutes in Brisbane have a variety of different student apartments and dorms both on-campus and off-campus.
 Make sure to book your dorm room early, since they tend to fill up pretty quickly!